Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Matthew J. White - Praxair, Inc.

 Okay.
-So on the -- we'll start with share creep.
-I think the good news is while we are not in the market and kind of barred from the market, the ability to exercise options is also a bit limited as you can imagine.
+So on the – we'll start with share creep.
+I think the good news is, while we are not in the market, and kind of barred from the market, the ability to exercise options is also a bit limited, as you can imagine.
 So the amount of dilution that's being created is also reduced, given the situation.

-So I think from that perspective, while we can't buy back, I don't expect as much dilution as in the past.
+So I think, from that perspective, while we can't buy back, I don't expect as much dilution as in the past.
 There would probably be a little.
 But even if you look at this quarter, the share creep wasn't that significant, because the activity wasn't that significant to cause a dilution.
 So we'll have to see.
 I can't gauge a number, because it just depends upon when windows open or close.
-But hopefully if a window opens, it'll open a buyback as well.
+But hopefully, if a window opens, it'll open a buyback as well.

 As far as the accounting standard, we already adopted – if you're referring to the one about how the treatment of taxes for share-based comp – that, we already pre-adopted.
-We had announced that and that was in our quarterly results about two quarters, three quarters ago.
-So assuming that that's the one you're talking about, that's already been adopted.
-That actually caused our tax rate to be a little bit better here on a P&L basis, since those credits were re-classed for the accounting requirement.
+We had announced that, and that was in our quarterly results about two quarters, three quarters ago.
+So, assuming that that's the one you're talking about, that's already been adopted.
+That actually caused our tax rate to be a little bit better here on a P&L basis, since those credits were re-classed, per the accounting requirement.

 John Roberts - UBS Securities LLC

 Thanks.
 And just to put some additional numbers maybe around the manufacturing recovery that you're starting to see.
-On slide 15 you show the 6% sequential increase in manufacturing.
+On slide 15, you show the 6% sequential increase in manufacturing.
 What would be the normal seasonal increase?
-Like how much of that 6% would be normal seasonality?
+Like, how much of that 6% would be normal seasonality?
 Versus how much might be some recovery on top of that?

 Matthew J. White - Praxair, Inc.

 Well, both our U.S. packaged and our South American business normally see seasonal improvements.
-As I mentioned before the extended holiday outages tend to make that happen.
+As I mentioned before, the extended holiday outages tend to make that happen.
 March usually is a stronger month in general for packaged anyways, especially given day count.
 And there was no Easter in this first quarter.
 It got pushed to second quarter.

-So look, it's more of an art than a science.
+So, look, it's more of an art than a science.
 But I'd say it's probably a little bit less than that 6%.
 I mean we clearly saw some recovery in the U.S. packaged on a sequential basis.
 So that's helping to make that number a bit higher.
-So maybe there's a couple percent there that are above and beyond what I'd call normal seasonal.
+So maybe there's a couple percent there that are above and beyond what I'll call normal seasonal.
 But that's just more of a guess than something that we've got hard numbers for.

 John Roberts - UBS Securities LLC